Portal-Doctor/bitcoin-cost-tracker/README.md

 - Sell transactions calculate profit/loss based on average cost
 - Running balance and cost basis are updated with each transaction

-## API Endpoints
+## API Documentation

+Access the interactive API documentation at `/api-docs` or click the "API Docs" button in the top-right corner.

+### **Available Endpoints**

 - `POST /api/transactions` - Process wallet transactions

   - Body: `{ "walletAddress": "your_address" }`
-  - Returns: Transaction data with cost basis calculations
+  - Returns: Transaction data with cost basis calculations and address analysis

 - `GET /api/comments?txid=xxx` - Get comments for a transaction